spyros1991r/Face_Detection/README.md

 4)On the last stage potential face regions are tested with according to their dct values.
 If they do not follow the reuqired patterns they are eliminated.
 The values depend on the images so feel free to change them.<br/>
 Lastly, since i did not have a  big dataset of face and non face images, the program is trained on the face of the video found among the files, though you can easily change that by re-training the algorithm with as many faces as you wish.
 All this can be found in Make_prop.cpp file.<br/>
 <br/>
-Feel free to ask any questions or metnion anything concerning the above.
+Feel free to ask any questions or mention anything concerning the above.